ZProcess/five-in-a-row/README.md

 # five-in-a-row

-It's a simple program by using pygame.
+It's a simple program by using pygame of python.